 - It should clearly show your face with a neutral expression.

 - You must not be wearing any head covering (other than for religious or medical reasons).

 - You must be photographed alone with no other person or object in shot.

 - It should be unmarked, unaltered and without tears or creases.

 - It must be a recent photo and show a current likeness.

-The cost of giving notice at a Designated Register Office is £47 for each party (£94 per couple).
+The cost of giving notice if you are subject to immigration control is £47 for each party (£94 per couple).

 If you have a divorce document that was granted outside of the British Isles a further fee of £50 will be payable.
 If the divorce requires authority of the Registrar General the fee will be £75.
 The additional fees are payable at the time of your appointment and we will be unable to proceed until the fee is paid and your marriage cannot take place.
 All documents must be accompanied by a written translation into English.

 Book an appointment